KyleMayes/vulkanalia/tutorial/book/src/texture/combined_image_sampler.md

     .pool_sizes(pool_sizes)
     .max_sets(data.swapchain_images.len() as u32);
 ```

+Inadequate descriptor pools are a good example of a problem that the validation layers will not catch: As of Vulkan 1.1, `allocate_descriptor_sets` may fail with the error code `vk::ErrorCode::OUT_OF_POOL_MEMORY` if the pool is not sufficiently large, but the driver may also try to solve the problem internally.
+This means that sometimes (depending on hardware, pool size and allocation size) the driver will let us get away with an allocation that exceeds the limits of our descriptor pool.
+Other times, `allocate_descriptor_sets` will fail and return `vk::ErrorCode::OUT_OF_POOL_MEMORY`.
+This can be particularly frustrating if the allocation succeeds on some machines, but fails on others.

+Since Vulkan shifts the responsiblity for the allocation to the driver, it is no longer a strict requirement to only allocate as many descriptors of a certain type (`vk::DescriptorType::COMBINED_IMAGE_SAMPLER`, etc.) as specified by the corresponding `descriptor_count` members for the creation of the descriptor pool.
+However, it remains best practise to do so, and in the future, `VK_LAYER_KHRONOS_validation` will warn about this type of problem if you enable [Best Practice Validation](https://vulkan.lunarg.com/doc/view/1.1.126.0/windows/best_practices.html).

 The final step is to bind the actual image and sampler resources to the descriptors in the descriptor set.
 Go to the `create_descriptor_sets` function.
 The resources for a combined image sampler structure must be specified in a `vk::DescriptorImageInfo` struct, just like the buffer resource for a uniform buffer descriptor is specified in a `vk::DescriptorBufferInfo` struct.
 This is where the objects from the previous chapter come together.